mantaslv/CV/README.md

 </p>

 ## <a name="projects">Projects</a>
-I am currently working on Regimate and also continuing my Makers final project, Enaidle, as part of a team.
+Currently, I am busy working on Regimate and also extending my final project at Makers, Enaidle, as part of a team.

 | Name                            | Description       | Tech/tools        |
 | ------------------------------  | ----------------- | ----------------- |